 4. Tyre Pressure: Proper Inflation Helps Fuel Economy

-Under-inflated tyres have been proven to decrease fuel economy; every 1 psi drop in pressure translates into a 0.4% drop in mileage.
+Under-inflated tyres have been proven to decrease fuel economy.
+According to the US Department of Energy, every 1 psi drop in pressure can lower the gas mileage by 0.2%.
 Know the recommended psi for your car's tyres and check regularly.

 5. Drive Style: Slow and Steady Wins the Race

-Like it or not, driving more like a granny than a testosterone-fueled 20-year old saves energy.
-Accelerating slowly away from traffic lights, cornering gently and braking early and slow (letting friction naturally slow you down when you take your foot off the accelerator) will all increase the range in your car.
-Don't worry about altering your driving style drastically if you just drive locally and recharge every night.
+Like it or not, driving more like a granny than a young whipper snapper saves energy.
+Accelerating slowly away from traffic lights, cornering gently and braking early and slow (letting friction naturally slow you down when you take your foot off the accelerator) will all increase the range in your car (the same way you'd drive for a good score on a telematics car insurance policy).
+Your driving style is less important to range if you just drive locally and recharge every night, however.